dalathegreat/Battery-Emulator-Wiki/docs/setup/hardware/wiring_tips_lv.md

 By standard, CAN communication at 500kbps is good for 100meter max.
 RS485 or Modbus, with proper cabling, can co up to 1km.

 !!! note "IMPORTANT"
     Data wires carrying CAN and Modbus data need to be in **twisted pair** to ensure signal integrity.

-!!! tip "IMPORTANT"
 Make sure the cable you are using is **shielded**.
-Only **one side of the shield** should be connected to a pin labelled SHIELD (or PE if no dedicated shield exists).
-This avoids ground loops.

 Maximum data cable lengths may be specified by inverter manufacturers.
 Respect these distances if possible, to avoid problems.
 However, since EV batteries may not be installed [in the same circumstances](../installation_guidelines.md) as home battery packs, you may need to use longer cable runs.
 Compensation can be made by choosing carefully.